MoreDocs/moredocs.github.io/_posts/2024-06-15-channel-mapping.markdown

 Also, unlike some audio units like `AVAudioUnitTimePitch` that are already exposed as `AVAudioUnit` which inherit from `AVAudioNode`, the matrix mixer audio unit has still to be instantiated using an [`AudioComponentDescription`](https://developer.apple.com/documentation/audiotoolbox/audiocomponentdescription) and configured through the [`AudioUnitSetParameter(_:_:_:_:_:_:)`](https://developer.apple.com/documentation/audiotoolbox/1438454-audiounitsetparameter) C function.
 Nothing too difficult though, and once functions are written, using it is quite straightforward.

 #### Instantiate
-Let's first start a function that instantiate a matrix mixer.
+Let's first start with a function that instantiates a matrix mixer.

 ```swift
 func matrixMixerNode() async throws -> AVAudioUnit {